jiang-du/BlazePose-tensorflow/README.md

 ## Requirements

-It is highly recommented to run this code on Ubuntu 20.04 with Anaconda environment.
-Python 3.7.9 and 3.8.5 has beed tested.
+It is highly recommended to run this code on Ubuntu 20.04 with an Anaconda environment.
+Python 3.7.9 and 3.8.5 has been tested.
 CUDA version has been tested with `10.1` and `11.1`.

 ```
 tensorflow >= 2.3